siriniok/siriniok.github.io/_posts/2018-09-01-mit-challenge.markdown

 I'm going to imitate the MIT's examination rules to get my self-assessments right.
 Here are some of them:

 1. I will write the exams under the same time and material constraints (no looking at the questions or solutions beforehand, no notes or forbidden things).
 If the time constraints not specified I will try to pass exam in default 3 hours.
-2. I have to get a grade on final exams of at least 80%.
+2. I have to get at least an 80% grade on final exam.
-3. I will grade the papers myself, comparing them to the actual MIT solutions.
-I'll place both on Google Drive, so anyone would be able to double-check my grading methods.
+3. I will grade the papers myself, comparing them to the actual MIT solutions or answers on the Internet.
+I'm going to place my exam papers on Github, so anyone will be able to check my answers and grading.

 ## F.A.Q.

-**1.** **How much I gonna work during the challenge?**
+**1.** **How much you're gonna work during the challenge?**
 It depends.
-I don't have plenty of time, but I want to study at least 12-18 hours per week.
+I don't have a lot of time, but I want to study at least 12-16 hours per week.

 **2.** **Do you have any plans to get an actual degree (from MIT or other college)?**
-No, and it is not a point of the challenge.
-I rather have dreams than plans.
-But if you live in the US and you're interested in getting a DIY degree, as fast as possible, then you can follow this [article](https://www.scotthyoung.com/blog/2012/07/04/the-diy-degree/) up.
+No, and it is not the point of this challenge, I rather have dreams than plans.
+But if you're living in the US and you're interested in getting a DIY degree, as fast as possible, then you can follow this [path](https://www.scotthyoung.com/blog/2012/07/04/the-diy-degree/).